 All you receive is a booking confirmation and virtually nothing else.
 We didn’t know about what food or drinks we could bring on board, whether we were supposed to stay in a hotel in St. Petersburg or stay on the boat, or if we had to book a place to stay through the St. Peter Line website, etc. Many questions were left unanswered.
 Hopefully, we can answer your questions here.

 When checking in at the Helsinki port/terminal (with the St. Peter Line staff), we had to verify proof of where we were going to stay for the two nights while in St. Petersburg.
-On the St. Peter Line website, it states that you may book either a hotel or apartment.
+On the St. Peter Line website, it states that you may book either a hotel or an apartment.
 Therefore, we booked an apartment through Airbnb.

 However, this is the point at which we encountered an issue checking in.
 Although we had proof of an apartment booking, a screenshot of the website saying that an apartment stay was permitted, and an online letter from our Russian Airbnb host stating that he was hosting us with his contact information, the Saint Peter Line staff was hesitant to let us aboard.

 The Saint Peter Line staff will not accept an Airbnb reservation, they will only accept reservations through Booking.com.
 The staff was concerned that the immigration officers at the port of St. Petersburg wouldn’t allow us entry into the country with an Airbnb reservation.
 Apparently, Russian immigration believes that apartment stays are more difficult to monitor for foreigners and want proof of stay through a more “official” website.